WhoKnows007/Spotizzle/README.md

 - Add audio player --> basic version done.
 Improve.
 - Fix js/npm integration using a main js file that is easily expandable. --> basic version done.
 - Separate the client and server side ajax calls. --> current, almost finished.
-- Cleanup project structure.
-(Basic for initial release)
+- Very basic project cleanup.
 - Add custom shortcuts which were the reason to actually build this shit.
 - Look at licensing/rights.
 - Test deploy: Host the authorization code on a server and generate an electron executable to test the application.